-If this feels a bit like déjà vu all over again, you’re not alone.
-Debt ceiling drama emerges from the depths of political ineptitude with sad regularity, so let’s explain what’s going on and why the financial Armageddon hinted at in the article above probably won’t happen.
+The debt ceiling is back in the news, and if this feels a bit like déjà vu all over again, you’re not alone.
+Debt ceiling drama emerges from the depths of political ineptitude with sad regularity, so let’s explain what’s going on and why financial Armageddon probably won’t happen.

 Congress tells the Treasury to cut checks to entities it has promised to pay and to collect taxes.
 The amount of money Congress promised to pay often exceeds the amount it collects through taxes, and the Treasury borrows money to cover the difference.